Film Spoilers and

 Daisy had remarried and the daughter, Caroline, had grown up thinking that her stepfather Robert was her birth father.
 She was visibly upset by the revelation.
 As a pre-teen at age 12, Caroline (Joeanna Sayler) was introduced by 60-ish Daisy (who had been remarried to husband Robert) to twenty-ish Benjamin ("You knew him when you were just a baby") but not told that he was her biological father.

-At film's end, Daisy uttered her last words: "Good night, Benjamin" - with a symbolic hummingbird at her window.
+Daisy uttered her own last words: "Good night, Benjamin" - with a symbolic hummingbird at her window.
 As she died, Hurricane Katrina struck the hospital and flooded the city of New Orleans, including a warehouse where a reverse-running clock built for the train station (at the time of Benjamin's birth) had been stored and was still functioning.
+Benjamin's voice-over concluded the film, commenting on the diversity of human life:

 Cutter's Way (1981)